Inferring Pitch from Coarse Spectral Features: Introduction

-On the other hand, pitch does not exclusively depends on F0 in production. \cite{zhang2016mechanics} proposed that vocal folds tension plays an important role in the control of pitch in voice production.
-Similarly, \cite{titze1988framework} analyzed the correlation between different types of phonation and pitch production.
+On the other hand, pitch does not exclusively depend on F0 in production. \cite{zhang2016mechanics} proposes that vocal folds tension plays an important role in the control of pitch in voice production.
+Similarly, \cite{titze1988framework} analyzes the correlation between different types of phonation and pitch production.
+Later, \cite{roubeau2009laryngeal, kuang2017covariation} show that voice quality is closely associated with pitch production in both speaking and singing voices.
+Specifically, lowest pitch production is associated with creaky voice, while the highest pitch production is associated with falsetto or whistle. \cite{rhee2019integration} also proves that voice quality helps the acquisition and production of Mandarin tones.

-It is unsurprising that changes in pitch, as we will point out in this paper later, have covariates other than changes in the spacing of overtones, or the spacing of repetition in time domain.
-Prior work has provided abundant evidence, either implicitly or explicitly, of this argument. \cite{ryant2014highly, ryant2014mandarin} showed that highly accurate Mandarin tone classification is possible using only MFCC features, without pitch information. \cite{swerts2001effect, honorof2005perception} presented the potential dependency of F0 on voice quality.
-And \cite{kuang2015effect, kuang2015influence, allen2014symmetric} further discovered that changes in spectral shape affect people's judgements of relative pitch height, showing the strong covariation between voice quality and pitch perception.
+It is unsurprising that changes in pitch, as we will point out in this paper later, have covariates other than changes in the spacing of overtones, or the spacing of repetition in the time domain.
+Prior work has provided sufficient evidence, either implicitly or explicitly, of this argument. \cite{ryant2014highly, ryant2014mandarin} show that highly accurate Mandarin tone classification is possible using only MFCC features, when both F0 and overtone series are absent. \cite{lin2018improving} and \cite{zhang2018pitch} discuss the task of Mandarin tone classification and pitch range estimation respectively, but both work found that a model achieves better results with the addition of spectral features, compared to the one that uses prosodic features only.

 In order to better validate and understand the existence of latent information related to pitch in spectral features, we design experiments that track pitch on acoustic data where only F0 is varied.
-Both synthetic and real human voice data is studied.
+We study both synthetic and real human voice data.
 The goal is to see whether predicting F0 estimates from spectral features only is possible, and how difficult it would be.
 We believe that the results will suggest a promising direction for better modeling prosodic features in human voice.